krisburke/MenuSample/README.md

 in any way complete - I am only demonstrating how to solve the problem stated above.

 The first implementation can be found mostly in [src/SimpleApp.js](src/SimpleApp.js).
-This uses the built in feature of React Router called <NavLink>, which automatically detects when the pathname in the address bar matches the Link and provides functionality to add an active class.
+This uses the built in feature of React Router called NavLink, which automatically detects when the pathname in the address bar matches the Link and provides functionality to add an active class.

 A second implementation can be found in [src/StatefulAppContainer.js](src/StatefulAppContainer.js).
 In this